-The role of the union in communication
+The Role of the Union in Communication *quick Update*

 Are unions relevant in today’s America?

 The role of the union in communication is to shape the way both employees and employers interact.
 This role of the union can be direct by way of contract or indirect.
 Communication between an employer and employee within a company is to convey information that can benefit the company.
 This information can range from simple instructions to complicated procedures requiring not just verbal communication but precise written instructions.
 Communication depends on the type of job, the size of the company, and if the company is unionized.
 Unions have a strong influence on the interactions between employees, employers, and individual employees.

 In a company doing well, communication between the employer and employee is usually civil.
 A company making a profit or with satisfied customers will be willing to treat their employees with greater respect than a company in crisis (this is if the employee is following company protocol).
 If an employee is happy with the company he or she works for, they tend to be a productive employee.
 The exception to this is a company that has a union.
 An employee in a union can be left with the idea that he or she works for the union and not the company.

 Employee Employer Hierarchy

 Unions create a unique setting for communication between the employer and employee.
 According to Randall G. Holcombe, the loss of the unions and government intervention is hurting both economic growth and freedom (Holcombe, 2010).
 Unions help with the growth of the economy as long as they are not restricted or enabled by legislation.

 Within most factories, the group dynamic is a hierarchy; A level in which both title and seniority determine a person's place within the group.
 With a union, job placement is set and defined.
 This is to protect the worker.